tidyverse/dbplyr/tests/testthat/_snaps/tbl-sql.md

     Condition
       Warning:
-      The `check_from` argument of `tbl_sql()` is deprecated as of dbplyr 2.5.0. i The deprecated feature was likely used in the dbplyr package.
+      The `check_from` argument of `tbl_sql()` is deprecated as of dbplyr 2.5.0.
-        Please report the issue at <https://github.com/tidyverse/dbplyr/issues>.
     Output
       # Source:   table<`x`> [0 x 1]
       # Database: sqlite 3.45.2 [:memory:]